WHAT DOES AN ENGINEERING MANAGER DO?

 - Vision and Values: Invest in the company values and vision and champion them.

-15. Engineering Manager Job Summary
+15. Engineering Manager Roles and Details

 - Team Leadership: Lead and manage electrical engineers who work on cross-functional teams to design, develop, and support embedded systems-based medical devices by providing career development and coaching, defining individual and team goals, and maintaining performance-based goals.